qiy-chen/Museum-Project-2022/Customer-RESTful-Documentation.md

-# Customer Service
+# employee Service
-## Create a Customer
+## Create a employee
-URL: /customers
+URL: /employees

 Path Variable: None

-Request Body: CustomerRequestDto customerRequestDto
+Request Body: employeeRequestDto employeeRequestDto

 HTTP Method: POST

-Description: Create a customer that is stored in the customer repository.
-The service returns a CustomerResponseDto object of the customer created.
+Description: Create a employee that is stored in the employee repository.
+The service returns a employeeResponseDto object of the employee created.

-## Read a customer
+## Read a employee
-URL: /customer/{id}
+URL: /employee/{id}

 Path Variable: id